 “Away in a Manger.”
 “Silent Night.”
 “Hark!
 The Herald Angels Sing.”
 These names are probably what come to mind when you think about traditional Christmas carols.
 As classic as these songs are, they’re actually not that old—and definitely not as old as the first Christmas carols.

-Christians have been celebrating Christmas since at least 375 A.D. (that’s supposedly when the Church first recognized December 25 as Christmas Day), but “Hark!” came around more than 1,300 years later in 1739.
+Christians have been celebrating Christmas since at least AD 336 (that’s supposedly when the Church first recognized December 25 as Christmas Day), but “Hark!” came around more than 1,300 years later in 1739.
 Joseph Mohr wrote the lyrics to “Silent Night” in 1818, and “Away in a Manger” was written even later in 1882.
-(Here’s why we sing Christmas carols in the first place.)
 So what did people sing before these classics?
+Plus, find out why we sing Christmas carols in the first place!

 The first musical composition ever to be associated with the Christmas holiday was likely “Angels Hymn,” a piece dating back all the way to AD 129.
 According to The New Daily, a Roman Bishop proclaimed that people should sing the song “in the Night of the Nativity of our Lord and Saviour.”
 The song is so old that historians aren’t sure what it sounded like, but The New Daily reports that its singing was a solemn affair.